 Towering over the city, some 20 minutes from the centre by cable car, this 3,700-feet peak can also be climbed against the clock in the 2,830-step “Grouse Mountain Grind” where the average time to reach the top is 90 minutes.

 The official record for men is 25 minutes, with 31 minutes for women.
 At the top is a viewing point and restaurant, starting point for hiking or skiing and the site of a winter ice-rink.

 The mountain is part of the North Shore Mountains, a range which can be seen from many parts of the city.
 T

-hese rugged mountains limit the Vancouver’s expansion (and hence raise property prices) but offer great recreation, including mountain biking and hiking trails in summer and skiing and snowshoeing in winter.
+These rugged mountains limit the Vancouver’s expansion (and hence raise property prices) but offer great recreation, including mountain biking and hiking trails in summer and skiing and snowshoeing in winter.

 Must-do: The Grouse Mountain Grind.

-Available by boat, kayak and paddleboard but the best way to see Vancouver is by one of the floatplanes that take off from the harbour itself.
+Vancouver harbour tours are available by boat, kayak and paddleboard but the best way to see Vancouver is by one of the floatplanes that take off from the harbour itself.

 These aircraft are the best way for hunters, anglers and campers to reach the interior, where they can land on lakes, while regular services also run to destinations such as Seattle and Vancouver Island.